 Examples of ‘Participating and contributing'

 There are many resources on the Science Learning Hub that can be used to deepen this participating and communicating strand, develop students’ ability to bring a scientific perspective to their own decisions and foster a developing understanding of socio-scientific issues.
+Our citizen science section features both online and hands-on opportunities for students to contribute to scientific projects.

 Many teaching and learning activities, videos and articles have a strong focus on issues of concern to students in areas where they can make a personal choice.